 Supervised competition follows a four-week conditioning period in which individual skills and team strategy are stressed.
-Opportunity to improve on previously acquired skills and become a team member is provided.
+Opportunity to improve on

 Academic Career: Undergraduate Course Component: Credit Laboratory Grade Component: LG/SU3 Elective Basis

 PEDC 0065 - VOLLEYBALL

 This course is designed to introduce the beginner to the significant components of volleyball.
 Basic skills to be taught will include the overhead volley, forearm pass, service, spike, individual block and defensive recovery skills.
 A 4-2 right-side-setter offensive system will be introduced with a 6-back and a 6-up defensive system.
 All rules and regulations will be reviewed during the course.